Syed ArhamSyed Arham(Author)

 Tips to Win

-• Prioritize removing cards that are blocking the Aces in the Tableau.
+• Prioritize removing cards that are blocking the Aces in the tableau.
 This ensures that your Aces are accessible at the start and gives you more opportunities for moves.

 • Try to fill empty spaces with any available card.
 This way, you can easily navigate through the layout and find opportunities for new moves.